UW-GAC/QCpipeline/README.txt

 SNPs for IBD are selected with LD pruning.
 The LD pruning file will be used if it already exists, otherwise it will be created.
+If you would like to use multithreading when available, add the "--multithread" option when calling ibd.py. "--multithread 1-4" will use the maximum number of cores available (between 1-4), and "--multithread 4" will request 4 cores.

 28) Sample quality check
 > sample_qualty.py --email user@uw.edu sample_quality.config